 Mullewa lies deep in the heart of wildflower country and is well frequented by people wishing to view the best of the region's dazzling wildflower displays.
 The entire region, about 100km east of Geraldton, is a blaze of brilliant colour during the wildflower season from around August to October.

-Celebrating the enormous contribution architect-priest John Hawes made to the region, the Monsignor Hawes Heritage Trail highlights 15 buildings of his design and other sites significant to his life.
-The town itself presents one of the best examples of his work, the Church of Our Lady of Mount Carmel and St Peter and St Paul.
-Considered his crowning glory, it took seven years to build, with Monsignor Hawes its architect, stonemason and carpenter.
+Celebrating the enormous contribution architect-priest John Hawes made to the region, the Monsignor Hawes Heritage Trail showcases 15 buildings of his design and other sites significant to his life.
+Taking seven years to build, The Church of Our Lady of Mount Carmel and St Peter and St Paul is a fantastic example of his work with the Priest House located next to the church.
 The adjoining Priest House Museum is available for inspection from July to October.

 De Grey Stock Route heritage trail follows the route first gazetted in 1905, commencing at the mouth of the De Grey River and finishing at Mullewa.
 The trail takes in three of the southern-most government wells and natural watering hole, Hughie Rocks.
 Enjoy the rolling hills and golden paddocks surrounding Mullewa on a scenic drive taking in magnificent views of the Irwin River, the fascinating Bindoo Hill, and the historical Butterabby Gravesite.